coffeemaru/shellos/README.md

 }
 ```

-The command isn't executed on the shell call, to execute the command we
+The command isn't executed on the shell call, to execute the command we need to use the `execute`
-need to use the `execute` method.
-This method return true if the command
-return a success code.
-The method `getOutputString` return all the output
+method.
+This method return true if the command result is a success code.
+The method `getOutputString`
-returned by the command, if we want each line of the command is possible
+can be used to get all the output returned by the command, if we want each line of the command is
-use the `getOutputLines` method that return an array with each line of
+possible use the `getOutputLines` method that returns an array with each line of the output.
-the output.

 ```php
 $command = shell("ls")